wahabtariq/wahabtariq/README.md

 **Amazon Web Services:**
 EC2, ECR, CodeCommit, Application Load Balancer, S3 Bucket, Secrets Manager

-## My Strengths:

-- Exceptional expertise in the intricacies of the REACT technology stack.
-- Strong understanding of HTML, CSS, JavaScript & TypeScript.
-- Efficient in Object Oriented programming languages such as Python.
-- Clean, reusable, and robust scripting.
-- Excellent communication skills.
-- Ability to work as a team.
-- Able to debug, troubleshoot and problem-solve.

 <!--
 🔭 I’m currently working on ...